Grant-making by Volunteer Maine

 Because Peer Reviewers generally work at home or from their office location and this process is accomplished using available technology, the following tools are essential for the role:

-- High speed or DSL internet connection to handle opening of large documents and participating in online meetings that are interactive.
+- Internet connection to handle opening of large documents and participating in online meetings with camera on.

-- Access to a fax or the ability to scan signed forms for transmitting to the Commission.
+- Ability to scan signed forms for transmitting to the Commission OR digitally sign and send forms.

 - (optional – depends on working preference) Printer